Systems Theory of Management - Explained

 What are the primary Characteristics of an Organizational System?

-The following are the chief characteristics of the System Approach:
+The following are the chief characteristics of the System Approach to Management:

 - Sub-Systems - Each organization is a system made up of a combination of many sub-systems.
 These sub-systems are inter-related.